 This rhetorical question can be translated as a statement: Alternate translation: "No one will listen to you in this matter."
 (See: Rhetorical Question)

 as the share is for anyone who goes

-The abstract noun "share" can be translated as a verb.
+If your language does not use an abstract noun for the idea behind the word share, you could express the same idea with a verbal form.
 Alternate translation: "as what belongs to anyone who goes" (See: Abstract Nouns)

 anyone who goes into battle

 the warriors who actually fought the enemy in war

 will share and share alike

-"will make sure that all receive the same amount"
+Alternate translation: "will make sure that all receive the same amount"

 anyone who waits by the baggage

 the people who supported the warriors by managing and guarding their supplies

 baggage

 belongings that the soldiers left behind when they went into battle

 ULT

 24 And who will listen to you with respect to this matter?
 For as is the portion of the one who went down in the battle, so shall be the portion of the one who stayed with the things.
 They shall be apportioned together."

 UST

 24 Who will pay attention to you if you say things like that?
 The men who stayed here with our supplies will get the same amount that the men who went into the battle will get.
 They will all receive the same amount."

 (There are no notes for this verse.)

 ULT

 25 And it happened from that day and beyond, that he set it for a statute and for a custom for Israel, until this day.

 UST

 25 David made that to be a law for the Israelite people, and that is still a law in Israel.

 Ziklag

 This is the name of a town.
 (See: How to Translate Names)

 booty

 goods that David had taken from the Amalekites after the battle.
 See how you translated this in 1 Samuel 30:16.

 a present

-"a gift"
+Alternate translation: "a gift"

 ULT

 26 And David came to Ziklag and sent some of the spoil to the elders of Judah, to his companions, saying, "Behold, a blessing for you: some of the spoil of the enemies of Yahweh."

 UST

 26 When David and all the others arrived in Ziklag, David sent to his friends who were leaders in Judah some of the things that they had captured from the Amalek people group.
 He said to them, "Here is a present for you.
 These are things that we took from Yahweh's enemies."

 Connecting Statement: